 The COVID-19 pandemic resulted in numerous changes, from more employees working from home to consumers conducting an increasing amount of business online.
 In healthcare, it precipitated the consumerism trend, where patients expect their providers to offer the convenience and personalization offered by other industries.
-Our panel of healthcare IT leaders examines how best to identify industry partners with whom to collaborate for patient payment solutions, promoting promote patient engagement.
+Our panel of healthcare IT leaders examines how best to identify industry partners with whom to collaborate for patient payment solutions, promoting patient engagement.

 Leron Marinovsky, Executive Vice President for Abbadox